wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-personal-twitch-with-vonage-video-api-and-web-components.md

 outdated: false
 replacement_url: ""
 ---
-*Post has been updated to include an increase in simultaneous live interactive participants, low latency HLS broadcasts, and the new Vonage Experience Composer.*
+*Post has been updated to include the Vonage Video API March 2022 Release with an increase in simultaneous live interactive participants, low latency HLS broadcasts, and the new Vonage Experience Composer.*

 To start, let’s define some things and set expectations.
 Twitch is a gigantic platform that allows people to broadcast and interact with viewers.
 From [Wikipedia](https://en.wikipedia.org/wiki/Twitch_(service)):
 “As of February 2020, it had 3 million broadcasters monthly and 15 million daily active users, with 1.4 million average concurrent users.”